WordPress/gutenberg/docs/designers-developers/developers/block-api/block-registration.md

 Transforms provide rules for what a block can be transformed from and what it can be transformed to.
 A block can be transformed from another block, a shortcode, a regular expression, a file or a raw DOM node.

 For example, a paragraph block can be transformed into a heading block.
+This uses the `createBlock` function from the [`wp-blocks` package](/packages/blocks/README.md#createBlock)

 {% codetabs %}
 {% ES5 %}